TanStack/query/README.md

   - Optional
   - Defaults to `true`
   - If set to `false`, will disable additional instances of a query to trigger background refetches
+- `queryFnParamsFilter: Function(args) => filteredArgs`
+  - Optional
+  - This function will filter the params that get passed to `queryFn`.
+  - For example, you can filter out the first query key from the params by using `queryFnParamsFilter: args => args.slice(1)`.

 ### Returns